sergiofgonzalez/nodejs-in-action/chapter19-aws/06-aws-security-iam-sg-vpcs/README.md

 + Software libraries like Java, Python, Node.js...
 + Application software like PostgreSQL, WordPress, etc.

-In order to check what packages require a security update you can do:
+In order to check what packages require a security update when using Amazon Linux you can do:

 ```bash
 $ yum --security check-update